What is Trap Shooting

 Trapshooting was originally developed by bird hunters looking to improve their capacity on the hunt, but the activity was fast to catch on.
 Soon even non-hunters were having a good time shooting the clay targets or even live pigeons.

 The clay targets are launched from a “house”, via a trap machine, which launches a moving clay target at various short distances and angles away from the shooter, depending on the shooters position.

-The shooter will fire on the target after yelling “pull!”
-Regardless if the shooter shatters the target or merely clips a small corner, the target will be considered a “dead” or “lost” bird.
+The shooter will shoot at the target after calling “pull!”
+Regardless if the shooter shatters the target or merely clips a small corner, the target will be considered a “dead” bird.
 Shooters have the responsibility to keep their own score.

 This makes trapshooting different from other forms of clay shooting practices.
 The gun of choice in trapshooting is usually a 12-gauge shotgun.
-But, shooters have taken liberties to use a variety of hunting guns in the practice.
+But, shooters have expanded their skills to use a variety of hunting guns in the practice.

 Trapshooting is an attractive sport for men and women alike.
 Age differences are not important as old and young alike can participate in this exciting event.
 Of course, a certain amount of strength and stamina are needed to shoot well for any extended amount of time.
 There are even mental benefits to the practice.

 Participants will improve hand-eye coordination, self discipline and mental focus.
 It is very important that all participants understand fire-arm safety procedures and have a healthy respect for firearms and their deadly capacity.